 1937 6 May: German zeppelin Hindenburg crashes in Lakehurst, New Jersey, ending the airship era.

 1937 28 May: Neville Chamberlain becomes Prime Minister of the United Kingdom.

 1937 7 July: Japanese invasion of China and the beginning of World War II in the Far East.

 1937 28 August: Toyota was founded in Japan by Kiichiro Toyoda.

-1937 The Irish Republican Army attempts to assassinate King George VI of the United Kingdom.
+1937 The Irish Republican Army attempted to assassinate King George VI of the United Kingdom.

 1937 Volkswagen was founded by the German Labor Front.